Chevrolet Equinox 2010-2017: problems to watch out for, engines, pros and cons, photos

 Chevrolet Equinox interior The 60/40 split rear seat reclines and slides

-The Equinox and Terrain ride on the same GM Theta platform available with front- or all-wheel drive.
+The Equinox rides on the same GM Theta platform available with front- or all-wheel drive.
 Both vehicles have MacPherson struts in front suspension.
 The rear suspension uses an independent multi-link layout.

 Front and rear brakes have ventilated discs.
 Anti-lock Brake System (ABS) is standard.
 In the 2.4L models, the steering is electrically assisted.
 The V6 models have a conventional hydraulic power rack-and-pinion steering.
 The only transmission choice is a 6-speed automatic.

-Safety: The 2011-2017 Chevrolet Equinox and GMC Terrain have received a four-star overall rating in government crash tests: 4 stars in frontal tests, 5 stars in side impact tests and 4 stars for rollover resistance.
+Safety: The 2011-2017 Chevrolet Equinox received a four-star overall rating in government crash tests: 4 stars in frontal tests, 5 stars in side impact tests and 4 stars for rollover resistance.